furkanakdemir/ShopListSample/README.md

 ### Android Development
 --------
-WebSocketSample attempts to use the latest libraries and tools:
+ShopListSample attempts to use the latest libraries and tools:

   - Written in [Kotlin](https://kotlinlang.org/)
   - Developed with [MVVM Architectural style](https://developer.android.com/jetpack/docs/guide#recommended-app-arch) recommended by Google